-What’s the difference between asteroids and comets? | EarthSky.org
+EarthSky | Comets and asteroids: What’s the difference?

 The International Astronomical Union has the responsibility for assigning asteroid names.
 The first asteroids discovered were given names from ancient mythology, while newer names can honor anything from people (such as 3505 Byrd) to bands (8749 Beatles).

-EarthSky lunar calendars show the moon phase for every day in 2021.
-Nearly sold out.
-Get one while you can!

 In contrast to asteroids, most comets come from beyond the orbit of Pluto, in a region of the solar system called the Oort Cloud.
-Comets tend to have much more elongated orbits than asteroids, sometimes reaching so far out into the outer reaches of our solar system that these small bodies can be perturbed by passing stars.
+Comets tend to have much more elongated orbits than asteroids, sometimes reaching so far out into the outer reaches of our solar system that passing stars can perturb these small bodies.
 When that happens, a comet may plunge inward toward our sun.
-Because they formed in the deep freeze of the outer solar system, comets are icier than asteroids.
+Comets are icier than asteroids because they formed in the deep freeze of the outer solar system.
 They’re composed of rock and ice, earning them the nickname dirty snowballs.

 It’s when comets sweep in close to the sun that they produce their characteristic gas and dust tails.